observing/square/README.md

 sudo make install
 ```

-This ensures that the square binary is symlinked so every change you make to the
+This ensures that the square binary is symlink so every change you make to the
 source code is directly reflected in the binary.

 ## Command line flags